matoanselmo2/Botty/README.md

 # 🤖 Botty - A DiscordX bot template!

-A fully customizable, multilingual Discord verification bot.
+A fully customizable, multilingual Discord bot.
 Perfect for servers looking for secure and controlled onboarding of new members, with admin approval flow and multilingual command support.

 ---